Animal disease control

 It’s important to look after our livestock and agricultural industry and protect them from diseases.

-In order to do this, NSW has a range of biosecurity measures including:
+In order to do this, NSW has a range of disease control measures including:

-- detecting and reporting diseases early through surveillance as well as increased general awareness of what is 'normal' and what is 'suspect'
+- programs to increase general awareness of what is 'normal' and what is 'suspect'

-- protecting domestic and export markets and effective management of animal diseases.
+- effective early biosecurity management of animal diseases.

 If you suspect or know of a notifiable animal disease, you have a legal obligation to report it immediately.